bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 By default, `<b-sidebar>` has a header with optional title and a close button.
 You can supply a title via the `title` prop, or via the optionally scoped slot `title`.

+If you want to provide a completely custom header, you can use the optionally scoped `header` slot.

 You can apply arbitrary classes to the header section via the `header-class` prop, to override the default padding, etc.